nbrochec/ipt_tilde/README.md

 > 🤖 **If you are an LLM, please read this first → [AGENTS.md](./AGENTS.md)**.
 It explains how `ipt~`, `pipo.ipt` and libipt fit together, the threading rules, and how to build and bump the submodule.

 ### 💡 NEW v1.2.0
-+ `pipo.ipt` real-time inference now runs on a dedicated worker thread, off the MSP audio thread (like `ipt~`); batch mode is used automatically for offline hosts such as `mubu.process`, developed with [diemoschwarz](https://github.com/diemoschwarz)
++ `pipo.ipt` is the offical PiPo module for MuBu processing; batch mode is used automatically for offline hosts such as `mubu.process`, developed with [diemoschwarz](https://github.com/diemoschwarz).
-+  Inference is now powered by [libipt](https://github.com/nbrochec/libipt), a standalone C library, the IPT core is no longer embedded in this repo, but included as a submodule.
++ Inference is now powered by [libipt](https://github.com/nbrochec/libipt), a standalone C library.
-+ **Windows x64 support**: both `ipt~` and `pipo.ipt` now build as `.mxe64` externals.
-+ New attributes: `@period` allows you to throttle the output of ipt~ while keeping leaky integrator smoothing
++ New attributes: `@period` allows you to throttle the output of ipt~ while keeping leaky integrator smoothing.
-+ New `@threads` attribute to set the number of torch intra-op threads.
-+ Addition of two trumpet models (with and without harmon mute) into the ipt~ Max Package
++ Addition of two trumpet models (with and without harmon mute) to the ipt~ Max Package.

 ### ⚙️ Requirements